-One tactic that I feel works nice is to play defensively – reinforce you crucial regions, making them as costly as possible to attack, then use your diplomatic abilities (trash talking) to divert player towards other targets.
+One tactic that I feel works nicely is to play defensively – reinforce you crucial regions, making them as costly as possible to attack, then use your diplomatic abilities (trash talking) to divert player towards other targets.

 All this comes with simple rules and a great-looking fantasy theme, making it very visually appealing.
-It’s a great gateway game – once you take into account all the abilities, it’s good for more advanced player as well – but after a while you will wish for more strategic options.
+It’s a great gateway game – once you take into account all the abilities, it’s good for the more advanced players as well – but after a while, you will wish for more strategic options.

 Besides the tabletop version, the game is also available on Steam.
 Price is for the base game, expansions can be bought separately.

 - 2, 3, 4, and 5 player maps available, with all the races and abilities of the base game.

 - Good and transparent user interface.
 All the important information is displayed, race and ability details can be accessed easily.